-1.28 Some aspects of preanaesthetic assessment and preparation of the emergency patient differ from those of the elective patient.
+1.28 Some aspects of preoperative anaesthetic assessment and preparation of the emergency patient differ from those of the elective patient.
 These include severity of illness, fluctuating condition of the patient and the 24/7 nature of emergency work.
-Staffing levels and seniority of anaesthetists should be adequate to enable preanaesthetic planning and assessment that is appropriate to the patient's risks associated with surgery.
-This should be informed by a formal assessment of risk of mortality and morbidity.
+Staffing levels and seniority of anaesthetists should be adequate to enable preoperative anaesthetic planning and assessment that is appropriate to the patient's risks associated with surgery.
+This should be informed by a formal assessment of risk of mortality and morbidity.^{2,4,39}